dkhamsing/frankenstein/README.md

 cd frankenstein
 bundle install

-# you can now run frankensteinfrom bin/ 😎
+# you can now run frankenstein from bin/ 😎
 ```

 ## Usage